Severn Fields Health VillageSundorne RoadShrewsbury, SY1 4RQTel: 01743 281950

 Next Available/General Appointment With The doctor Of Your Choice

 These appointments should be requested when you wish to see a doctor for a problem which does not need attending to quickly, for the continuing review of an ongoing problem, or if you wish to see a specific doctor.
 As the doctor of your choice may not be available at short notice, it is important that you plan ahead.
-Our appointment books are made up four weeks in advance to help you.
+Our appointment books are made up two weeks in advance to help you.

 We appreciate that for some patients it is not always possible or convenient to see a doctor or nurse within our core working hours, therefore we offer appointments from 7:30am on a Tuesday morning and Saturday mornings (alternate weeks).